-Actions in this amendment will address issues associated with the boundaries between migratory groups, zones, and subzones for king mackerel, Spanish mackerel, and cobia.
+Actions in this amendment will address issues associated with the boundaries between migratory groups, zones, and subzones; allocation of commercial annual catch limits (ACLs); and modification of the framework procedure for management of king mackerel, Spanish mackerel, and cobia.

 Who Is Proposing the Action?